School to block apps on students' phones

 It also allows parents to view a phone's call history, contacts and monitor location services, text messages and internet browsing history.

-Mr Colsten said parents were "entirely supportive" of the technology, but students had given it a "frosty reception".
+Mr Costen said parents were "entirely supportive" of the technology, but students had given it a "frosty reception".

 Chris Keates, general secretary of the NASUWT, "welcomed" the move if it helped to minimise "inappropriate" use of smartphones in schools.